Presidentty1/nestling-care-log/WORKSPACE_VERIFICATION.md

 If `.workspace-verification` is missing:
 1. This may indicate you're in the wrong location
-2. Check the git worktree list: `git worktree list`
+2. Check the git remote: `git remote -v`
-3. Navigate to the correct worktree
+3. Navigate to the correct directory

 ### Git Remote Mismatch